usethesource/rascal-website/docs/Library/analysis/graphs/Graph.md

 #### Description

-Returns the http://en.wikipedia.org/wiki/Connected_component_(graph_theory)[connected components] of Graph `G`, as sets of nodes.
+Returns the [connected components](http://en.wikipedia.org/wiki/Connected_component_(graph_theory) of Graph `G`, as sets of nodes.
 All nodes within one component are all reachable from one another, there are no paths between two nodes from different components.
 The graph is assumed to be undirected.

 #### Examples